Top treatments for children with Balance Problems

 Vestibular rehabilitation therapy (VRT) is a form of physical therapy involving exercises.
 This approach to therapy improves the functional deficits in the child and subjective symptoms associated with balance disorders.
 The aims of Vestibular rehabilitation therapy are to decrease sensations of dizziness in the child, improve balance and minimize falls, improve neuromuscular coordination, improve stability during movements and decrease dependency on visual and somatosensory inputs.

 - Gaze Stabilization

 Habituation exercises consist of a series of eye, head, and body movements that provoke vestibular symptoms.
 These repeated movements fatigue the vestibular response and make the child’s brain compensate by habituation to the stimulus.
 Repetitive habituation exercise is helpful in children with increased dizziness when they move around.
 Children who experience dizziness when they make quick head movements or when they change the position of the head like when they bend over greatly benefit from habituation exercises.
 Dizziness resulting from visually stimulating environments like watching TV, playing video games, walking over patterned surfaces or shiny floors also responds well to Habituation exercise.

 Habituation exercise teaches the brain to ignore the abnormal signals it is receiving from the inner ear due to vestibular disorders.
 The intensity of the kid’s dizziness will decrease over time as the brain learns to ignore the abnormal signals it is receiving from the inner ear.

 2. Gaze Stabilization :

-Gaze Stabilization exercises are used for children with problems in seeing clearly, to improve the control of eye movements.
+Gaze Stabilization exercises are used for children with problems in seeing clearly.
+It improves the control of eye movements.
 These children describe their visual world as jumping around when reading or when trying to identify objects around them, particularly when moving..
-These exercises make sure that vision is clear even with the head movement.
+Stabilization exercises make sure that vision is clear even with the head movement.